lekuid/UrbanDictionary/README.md

-# UrbanDictinary
+# UrbanDictionary
- A simple ktinker program that uses an unofficial urbandictionary API to return meanings
+ A simple ktinker program that uses an unofficial UrbanDictionary API to return meanings